Commingled Recycling 2023 🍾 – Why Commingled Bin Is Key To Recycling

 The only real no-nos for this bin are as below:

 Do not include bagged waste; all items should be lose.
 If the waste is bagged it may be rejected by the collection truck.

 No organic waste or general garbage – this will mess with the recycling process.

-You can check out the short instructional video as below detailing what should be and what should not be included in a yellow recycling bin on pickup day:
+You can check out the short instructional video below detailing what should be and what should not be included in a yellow recycling bin on pickup day:

 If you have been listening to the radio or reading the newspaper in recent weeks – you may be aware about a crisis in the Australian bin service industry that is starting to cause disruptions all over the country.

 Ipswich council in Brisbane metro announced last week that they would be putting an end to the commingled or mixed recycling bin service for residents for the immediate future.

-In today’s blog – we will take a look at what is behind this situation and what are the implications.
+In this part of the blog, we will take a look at what is behind this situation and what are the implications.